Discharge

 • There has been a sustained period of intervention with no measurable progress.

-On discharge, a written report will be provided outlining the nature of SLT involvement with the child, any outstanding communication concerns, specific recommendations to support those concerns, and a timescale over which to monitor the impact of those recommendations.
+On discharge, a written report is provided.
+The report outlines the nature of SLT involvement with the child, any outstanding communication concerns, specific recommendations to support those concerns, and a timescale of when to expect progress.

 Rating: 3.00/3.
 From 1 vote.